 In addition, earlier this week, the President's personal counsel requested and was given the opportunity to read a final version of the redacted report before it was publicly released.

-That request was consistent with the practice followed under the Ethics and Government Act, which permitted individuals named in a report prepared by an independent counsel the opportunity to read the report before publication.
+That request was consistent with a practice followed under the Ethics and Government Act, which permitted individuals named in a report prepared by an independent counsel the opportunity to read the report before publication.

-The President's personal lawyers were not permitted to make and did not request any redactions.
+The president's personal lawyers were not permitted to make and did not request any redactions.

-In addition to making the redacted report public, we are also working with Congress to accommodate their legitimate oversight interests with respect to the Special Counsel's investigation.
+In addition to making the redacted report public, we are also working with Congress to accommodate their legitimate oversight interests with respect to the special counsel's investigation.

 We have been consulting with Chairman Graham and Chairman Nadler through this process, and we will continue to do so.

-Given the limited nature of the redactions, I believe that the publicly released report will allow every American to understand the results of the Special Counsel's investigation.
+Given the limited nature of the redactions, I believe that the publicly released report will allow every American to understand the results of the special counsel's investigation.

-Nevertheless, in an effort to accommodate Congressional requests, we will make available, subject to appropriate safeguards to a bipartisan group of leaders from several congressional committees, a version of the report with all redactions removed except those relating to grand jury information.
+Nevertheless, in an effort to accommodate congressional requests, we will make available, subject to appropriate safeguards, to a bipartisan group of leaders from several congressional committees, a version of the report with all redactions removed except those relating to grand jury information.

-I believe that this accommodation, together with my upcoming testimony before the Senate and House Judiciary Committees, will satisfy any need Congress has for information regarding the Special Counsel's investigation.
+I believe that this accommodation, together with my upcoming testimony before the Senate and House Judiciary Committees, will satisfy any need Congress has for information regarding the special counsel's investigation.

-This is 9:30 this morning as he broke the news.
+All right, that was the Attorney General at 9:30 this morning as he broke the news.

 We've now read through this report.

-We'll have uh more on the other side.
+We'll have more on the other side.

 Quick break, right back.